turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Deserializes an archetype from its compressed JSON representation, this method will parse the archetype description into a fully prepared archetype object for use in the manager.
+Deserializes an archetype from its compressed JSON representation, this method will parse the archetype description into a fully prepared archetype object for use in the particleManager.

 **Syntax** ::

-    var archetype = manager.deserializeArchetype(jsonString);
+    var archetype = particleManager.deserializeArchetype(jsonString);

 ``jsonString``
     The serialized representation of an archetype.